Racial Justice STEAM Collective

 Over the course of two Saturdays in March 2024, youth participants came to the Science Museum of Minnesota to explore the many intersections of race and health, engineering, environmental justice, and technology.

-In the March 30 session, participants took a look at the intersections of race and data with Shayna Karuman and Marika Pfefferkorn, supported with a zine from Sophie Wang, then investigated the intersection of race and health care with a variety of BIPOC health care professionals and circle keepers.
+In the March 30 session, participants took a look at the intersections of race and data with Shayna Karuman and Marika Pfefferkorn, supported with a zine from Sophie Wang, then investigated the intersection of race and health care with a variety of Black, Indigenous, and people of color health care professionals and circle keepers.

 How did it go?
 Explore feedback provided from youth participants here.